-Goal Four: Students successfully transition into, through, and out of the P-12 system.
-Goal Five: Students graduate from Washington State high schools ready for civic engagement, careers, postsecondary education, and lifelong learning.
+☑ Goal Four: Students successfully transition into, through, and out of the P-12 system. ☑ Goal Five: Students graduate from Washington State high schools ready for civic engagement, careers, postsecondary education, and lifelong learning. ☑ Goal Six: Equitable funding across the state to ensure that all students have the funding and

-☑ Goal Six: Equitable funding across the state to ensure that all students have the funding and opportunities they need, regardless of their geographical location or other needs. □ Other
+W Goal Six: Equitable funding across the state to ensure that all students have the funding and opportunities they need, regardless of their geographical location or other needs.